volatileAntiEntropy/QGPMaker_MotorShield/README.md

   - Revised object structure (parts belong to shield -> shield links to parts)
   - Higher performance (27.3\% memory performance boost)
   - Stepper motor bug fixes
+  - Now, DCMotors can be controlled at higher 12-bit resolution if you want to.

 ## Notes
 - When create custom encoders, use `configIndex=IEncoder::CustomEncoderIndex`